mizma/ani2xcurtk/README.md

       symbolic links to the first element.
     * If no mappings are available, keys can be omitted or use `null` to clarify that there is no current mapping.
+  * Mappings are processed in the order it is defined.
+    Any mapping appearing later will overwrite previous mappings.
+    * This is to allow manually edited images to overwrite existing non-ideal mappings.
+    * Make sure you do not override the top mapping for each file, Since the top file is the file copied over and all other mappings link to this

 #### Example config